NikKowPHP/zirofit-next/docs/phases/phase-a-fix.md

         -   [ ] Use dev tools to block the `/api/dashboard` route.
 Navigate to the dashboard and verify an error state with a "Retry" button appears.
     -   [ ] **The "Interruption Paths" (verify all interruption-handling from Part 4 works).**
         -   [ ] Click to delete an item, and immediately refresh the page before the action completes.
 Verify the item is still present on page load (as the action never finished).
+- [ ] **Post-Deployment Metric Validation:**
+    -   [ ] After deployment, compare the new performance metrics in Sentry/Vercel against the established baselines to quantify the improvement and confirm the changes were effective.

 ### Part 6: Cleanup & Finalization
 *(The final tasks before merging.)*